 The initial-eligibility standards for NCAA Division I college-bound student-athletes are changing.
-College-bound student-athletes first entering a Division I college or university on or after August 1, 2015, will need to meet new academic rules in order to receive athletics aid (scholarship), practice or compete during their first year.
-First, here are three terms you need to know:
+College-bound student-athletes first entering a Division I college or university on or after August 1, 2015, will need to meet new

 Full Qualifier: A college-bound student-athlete may receive athletics aid (scholarship), practice and compete in the first year of enrollment at the Division I college or university.